ppkantorski/Ultrahand-Overlay/examples/Overclock Buster/README.md

 ## Configuration

-The `config.ini` file contains the following configurations:
+The `package.ini` file contains the following configurations:

 - `[1996 to 2400 (RAM)]`: Adjusts the clock speed range from 1996MHz to 2400MHz for RAM.
 - `[2400 to 1996 (RAM)]`: Adjusts the clock speed range from 2400MHz to 1996MHz for RAM.